BenjaminMichaelis/Linux_AutoInitializeScript/README.md

 This has been mainly tested on WSL Ubuntu.

 # Running
-1. Clone repo to local linux machine (`run git clone https://github.com/BenjaminMichaelis/Linux_AutoInitializeScript.git`)<br>
+1. Clone repo to local linux machine (run `git clone https://github.com/BenjaminMichaelis/Linux_AutoInitializeScript.git`)<br>
 2. Navigate to repo location
 3. Run the script you want
 - Individual Scripts
   - `./setupgit` - for Git instillation
   - `./setupcpp` - for C/C++ compiling and debugging instillation
+  - `./vsliveshare_prereqs` - for requirements for VSCode Liveshare.
 - Platform Scripts
   - `./initializelinux` - for basic linux instillation
   - `./initialize_wsl2` - for basic linux instillation and x-display setup (#WIP)